 Just as any other witness’s testimony is evidence for the jury to consider, so is the testimony of a law enforcement officer.
 Whether or not the testimony is found to be credible is up to the jury.
 Your attorney’s job, on cross-examination, is to convince the jury that the officer’s testimony is not credible or inaccurate.
 Often, this is accomplished by pointing out inconsistencies in the officer’s testimony or asking the officer for details that he or she cannot provide.
 There are a number of defense strategies that can be used to try and diminish the value placed on the testimony of a law enforcement officer.
 Sometimes, discrediting an officer is the key to winning the case for the defendant in a criminal prosecution.

 If you have been charged with a criminal offense in Clearwater, Florida and you are concerned about testimony you believe a cop will give at trial, consult with an experienced criminal defense attorney as soon as possible.

-If you have been arrested and charged with a crime, contact an experienced Florida criminal defense attorney as soon as possible to ensure that your rights are protected throughout the prosecution of your case.
+If you have been arrested and charged with a crime, and are worried about a cop’s word being evidence in court, contact an experienced Florida criminal defense attorney as soon as possible to ensure that your rights are protected throughout the prosecution of your case.
 Contact Powers Sellers & Finkelstein, PLC when you need a criminal defense attorney working for you.
 Keep Calm Call Us®!
 727-531-2926.